nauvane/babelish/content/docs/Fonts/Types and usage/index.md

 {{< figure src="/images/dz_codepoint.png" caption="Latin capital DZ with caron" alt="Latin capital DZ with caron" width="80%">}}

-All of these characters form part of the Latin Extended-B block.
+All of these three characters form part of the Latin Extended-B block.

 {{< figure src="/images/dz_block.png" caption="Latin Extended-B in Unicode" alt="Latin Extended-B in Unicode" width="80%">}}

 See if you can identify them also in <a href="/documents/Noto_Serif_Unicode.pdf" target="_blank">the Noto Serif character set</a>.

-A **ligature** is another form of joined character, but with a different purpose.
+A **[ligature](https://scriptsource.org/cms/scripts/page.php?item_id=glossary#ligature)** is another form of joined character, but with a different purpose.

 {{< figure src="/images/ligatures.png" caption="Ligatures" alt="Ligatures" width="80%">}}